jdegraaf3/cse15l-lab-reports/index.md

 ![Image](login.png)

 The image above demonstrates me remotley connecting.
-Durin lab I wasn't able to login, but I was able to solve my problem by looking at our class discussion board where someone showed that you just had to add a couple characters to the end of ieng6.
-Then I just had to type yes, and enter my password of my newly setup cs15l account, and bam, I am remotely connected.
+Durin lab I wasn't able to login, but I was able to solve my problem by looking at our class discussion board where someone showed that you just had to add "-202" to the end of ieng6.
+I have no idea why this made it work.
+Then all I had to do was just answer yes, and enter my password of my newly setup cs15l account, and bam, I am remotely connected.

 ![Image](tryingCommands1.png)
 ![Image](tryingCommands2.png)